terraform-community-modules/tf_aws_asg/README.md

 * *You do not want an ELB associated with your ASG*
    * If you need ELB support, see [tf_aws_asg_elb](https://github.com/terraform-community-modules/tf_aws_asg_elb)
 * You have subnets in a VPC
-* You want your instance in two subnets (in two AZs)
+* You want your instance in N subnets
 * You can fully bootstrap your instances using an AMI + user_data
 * You're using a single Security Group for all instances in the ASG